emqx/neuron-docs/en_US/quick-start/southdevices-connect.md

 * Name: fill in the name of the device, such as modbus-tcp-1;
 * Plugin: select the plugin of modbus-tcp from the drop-down box.

-## Step 2, Setting Southbound Device's Parameters
+## Step 2, Setting southbound device's parameters

 Configure the parameters required for Neuron to establish a connection with the device.
 In the upper right corner, you can select a list or card to display southward equipment